vishvAsa/kalpAntaram/kANe/v1p1/38_kAtyAyana.md

 Three verses of Manu are quoted as occurring in Kāt. by Vy.
 N. p.
 529, which are respectively Manu IX.
 288 and Manu VIII.
 124-125.

 The verse 'strīņām sākøyam striyaḥ kuryuh' is ascribed to Kāt. (my collection No. 351 ) and to Manu by Vyavahāra. mātņkā p.
 323 (and it is Manu VIII.
 68).
 The same is the case with the verse 'Svabhāvenaiva yad-brūyus' &c.
 (Kāt.
 No. 393, which is Manu 8.
 78 ).
-The verse anupasthāpayan mülam' (Kat.
+The verse anupasthāpayan mūlam' (Kat.
 No. 619) is ascribed to Manu by the Mit. on Yāj.
 II.
 170 and to Kāt. by Sms. can.
 (Vy. p.
 215 ), Par.
 M., Vivāda-ratnākara 108 and Viramitrodaya and Vy.
 Mayūkba.

 It is difficult to say why these differences arise.
 All that can be proposed as the rule to be followed is that the ascrip tion to Br, or Kāt. of a verse should be accepted on this basis that one should follow what the older and distinguished authors and works ( such as Visvarūpa, Mitākṣarā, Aparārka, Kalpataru, Vyavahāramātņkā, Smṛticandrikā and Parāśara Madhaviya ) say or a majority of them say.